 09 May The 3 Wealth-Building Myths Sabotaging Your Road To Riches

-We all live by certain beliefs and belief systems ingrained in us either from childhood, from school, or even from the first “success gurus” we’ve crossed paths with.
+We all have our own belief systems deeply ingrained in us from childhood.
+We were influenced by our family members, people we met from school or work, or even the first “success gurus” we’ve crossed paths with.

 As entrepreneurs, there’s no other belief system we hold onto more strongly than those that relate to wealth and wealth-building.

 But what if you suddenly find out that the many of the common wealth-building principles were actually false concepts or myths?